Wannabook/wannabook-frontend/README.md

 This is a repo for Wannabook frontend

+### Run project
+1. create `.env.development` file and fill it with values based on `.env.example`
+2. mark `src` as Resources root in IDE (Webstorm).
+It enables you to navigate around internal Wannabook modules under `src` folder
+3. run `npm start` for development

 ### Git rules
 * merges are only after the pull passes a code review of 2 developers
 * one cannot push straight into develop branch.
 We create pull requests instead and wait for 2 developers' approval before merging